arangodb/docs-hugo/site/content/3.10/arangograph/organizations/_index.md

 With the ArangoGraph Insights Platform, your organization can choose one of the following packages.

-### Free Trial
+### Perpetual Free Trial

-ArangoGraph comes with a free-to-try tier that lets you test ArangoGraph for free for 14 days.
+ArangoGraph comes with a perpetual free tier that lets you access the platform without incurring any costs indefinitely.
 You can get started quickly, without needing to enter a credit card.

+The perpetual free tier is ideal for anyone who wants to explore ArangoGraph and run smaller-scale development projects, experimentation, and prototyping.

-The free trial gives you access to:
+The perpetual free trial gives you access to:
-- One small deployment (4GB) in a region of your choice for 14 days
+- One small deployment (4GB) limited to a few selected regions (AWS Ohio and AWS Ireland)
 - Local backups
 - One ArangoGraph Notebook for learning and data science

-After the trial period, your deployment will be deleted automatically.
+{{< warning >}}
+Free deployments are automatically paused if unused for 2 hours and automatically deleted if unused for 30 days.
+{{< /warning >}}

+Note that the following features are not included in the perpetual free tier:
+- Upload backups to cloud storage
+- Private Endpoints
+- Grafana and Prometheus integration

 ### On-Demand